vicxtor3ljb/bibliography/README.md

-Bibliographies used in the PHD.
+Bibliography used in the PHD.